syncfusion-content/fileformat-docs/FileFormat/PDF/Working with DigiralSignature.md

 {% highlight vb.net %}
 [VB]

-'Load a PDF document
+'Loads a PDF document

 Dim loadedDocument As New PdfLoadedDocument("Input.pdf")

-'Get the first page of the document
+'Gets the first page of the document

 Dim page As PdfLoadedPage = TryCast(loadedDocument.Pages(0), PdfLoadedPage)

-'Get the first signature field of the PDF document
+'Gets the first signature field of the PDF document

 Dim field As PdfLoadedSignatureField = TryCast(loadedDocument.Form.Fields(0), PdfLoadedSignatureField)

-'Create a certificate
+'Creates a certificate

 Dim certificate As New PdfCertificate("PDF.pfx", "syncfusion")

 field.Signature = New PdfSignature(loadedDocument, page, certificate, "Signature", field)

-'Save the document
+'Saves the document

 loadedDocument.Save("Output.pdf")

-'Close the document
+'Closes the document

 loadedDocument.Close(True)